mcarvin8/sf-git-package-retrievals/README.md

 These schedules should be set up on the git branch you want to retrieve metadata for.

-## Adding to SFDX Project Template
+## Adding to an Existing SFDX Project

-You can easily slide this into an existing sfdx project (`sfdx-project.json` file) by adding the `bash` and `packages` sub-folders into the `scripts` folder and then add the jobs to your CI/CD configuration file.
+You can easily slide this into an existing sfdx project (`sfdx-project.json` file) by:

-Your project's `.gitignore` should be updated to ignore the `manifest` folder.
+- adding the `bash` and `packages` sub-folders into the `scripts` folder
+- adding the jobs to your CI/CD configuration file